Chase Credit Card Points: My Epic $3,200 All-Inclusive Caribbean Vacation. Here’s How You Can Do It Too

 I wouldn’t do much different in hindsight.
-Maybe I’d use the $300 annual travel credit the Chase Sapphire Reserve offers to offset the shuttle fee of $30 per person round trip, or get the The World Of Hyatt Credit Card for some Hyatt points and the Discoverist status that comes with the card, but I’m waiting until I get under the Chase 5/24 rule before applying for these cards.
+Maybe I’d use the $300 annual travel credit the Chase Sapphire Reserve offers to offset the shuttle fee of $30 per person round trip, or get the World of Hyatt Credit Card for some Hyatt points and the Discoverist status that comes with the card, but I’m waiting until I get under the Chase 5/24 rule before applying for these cards.

 Southwest Flights and The Southwest Companion Pass

 I earned over 110,000 Southwest Rapid Rewards points by meeting minimum spend requirements on both the Southwest Rapid Rewards® Plus Credit Card and the Southwest Rapid Rewards® Premier Credit Card.
 Thanks to the help of those two bonus I earned the coveted Southwest Companion pass.
 (Note: The amount of points required to obtain the Companion Pass has increased to 125,000 points in a calendar year)